Malecon 2000, a place to walk along the Guayas River.

 Malecon 2000 - southern area.

-The southern sector is the area between Cuenca and Colón streets.
-This area is characterised by its commercial and gastronomic offer.
-On an area of 3.97 hectares, there are buildings of historical value such as the Mercado del Sur (South Market) or Palacio de Cristal (Crystal Palace) and the Club de la Unión (Union Club).
-There are green areas, a lagoon, children’s playgrounds, a panoramic terrace with a wide gastronomic offer, a river walkway, recreational areas and monuments.
+The southern sector is the area between Cuenca and Colón Streets.
+This area is characterised by its commercial nature and diverse culinary offerings.
+Spanning 3.97 hectares, the area contains buildings of historical value, including the Mercado Sur, the Palacio de Cristal and the Club de la Unión.
+The area also boasts green spaces, a lagoon, playgrounds, a terrace viewpoint offering a wide range of dining options, a river pier and recreational areas, as well as monuments.

-There is also a shopping centre divided into four galleries.
-Inside there are shops for clothes, shoes, technology and services.
-At the top of the shopping centre is the Mercado del Río.
-A new concept that offers more than 550 gastronomic options in an environment that combines the city’s 20th century architecture with French influence.
+There is also a shopping centre comprising four galleries.
+Inside, you will find shops selling clothing, shoes and technology, as well as a variety of services.
+At the top is the Mercado del Río.
+This new concept offers more than 550 dining options in an atmosphere blending 20^(th)-century Buenos Aires architecture with French influences.

 • Plaza de los Artesanos.